codersforcauses/beginner-2023summer-g4/README.md

 ## Notes & To Do:
 stuff to do
 - add sqlite3 database or fastapi edition
-- modularise the API blah blah blah
-- refactor the terrible architecture
 - make the actual web app

 ## LICENSE